MGPabba/Retail-POS-System-Enhancer/README.md

 ## Project Overview

 This project significantly enhances existing retail Point-of-Sale (POS) systems by integrating advanced data structures: **Interval Trees, Bucket Sort, and Treaps**.
-Developed for `CSC 212 - Data Structures and Algorithms` at the `University of Rhode Island`, our solution aims to revolutionize search efficiency, storage management, and data organization for retail businesses of all sizes.
+Developed for `CSC 212 - Data Structures and Algorithms` at the University of Rhode Island, our solution aims to improve search efficiency, storage management, and data organization for retail businesses of all sizes.
 It provides critical functionalities for large retail store and warehouse managers, offering streamlined processes for **employee time tracking** and **real-time stock monitoring**.
+We built this project to apply classroom concepts to a real-world use case and deepen our understanding of data structures through hands-on development.

 ## Key Features & Data Structure Applications